Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + d.
 Keep an updated and accurate log of the approved therapy sessions for each member.

 + e.
-Collaborate with the physical wellness and academics chairmen to make a monthly newsletter to the Chapter Regarding positive living habits and other mental wellness-related pointers.
+Collaborate with the physical wellness and academics chairmen to make a monthly newsletter to the Chapter regarding positive living habits and other mental wellness-related assistance.

 #### G. Physical Wellness Chair